S4479444/ExpRo/Assignment 1/README.md

 ## Description
 The assignment consisted in the control of a mobile robot with ROS2, which is embedded in a 3D environment simulator called Gazebo.
 The goal is to make the robot move around, and reach four markers in a specified order; in particular, each marker has a corresponding action to-be-performed by the robot, namely:

-1 - marker 11: rotate until find marker 12, then reach it;
+1 - marker 11: rotate until find marker 12, then reach it.

-2 - marker 12: rotate until find marker 13, then reach it;
+2 - marker 12: rotate until find marker 13, then reach it.

-3 - marker 13: rotate until find marker 15, then reach it;
+3 - marker 13: rotate until find marker 15, then reach it.

 4 - marker 15: objective completed.